Air Conditioner Repair Checklist

 - Shut off the electrical current totally at the breaker or outdoor lever.

 - Clear greenery debris around the air conditioner.
 Once you’ve gotten rid of all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to carefully remove dust from the unit’s fins.
-Warped fins can also impact capability, so you can attempt to reshape them with a dinner knife.
+Warped fins can also impact capability.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Don’t get water on the fan motor.